smilebasti/team-showcase-ball-pit/README.md

 - Slow pop up large -> move to Pit small
 - Automatic generation amount of Items in Folder
 - Pit slowly growing
+- Fade over to Logo at the End (Movie aftereffects?)